cmor03/lets-go-frontend/README.md

 This is the **Let's Go** project, a democratic way to make plans using [Expo](https://expo.dev).
 This app is designed to help users create, join, and manage events collaboratively.
 The project was bootstrapped with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app) and uses **Expo Router** for file-based navigation.

+#### Create a New Event

+You can create an event using the "Create Event" button within the app.
+This feature allows users to add the event name, description, and potential locations.
+Each event is created by a user but can be shared with other users for collaboration.

+#### Join Events

+Users can join events created by other users.
+A future feature will include event invitations and notifications for events you're invited to.

 ## Get started

 1. Install dependencies